 The Palais-Royal opposite the Louvre used to be a royal palace, and now houses the Ministry of Culture.
-Originally owned by Louis XIII, it has served as the main residence for various members of the royal family, and as shelter to the wife and daughter of King Charles I after the English Civil War.
-In 11786 it became one of the most famous shopping arcades in Paris, and although the covered arcade was demolished in the 1930s, there are still many art galleries and boutiques around the edges of the gardens today.
+Originally owned by Louis XIII, it has served as the main residence for various members of the royal family.
+It also sheltered the wife and daughter of King Charles I after the English Civil War.
+In 11786 it became one of the most famous shopping arcades in Paris.
+Although the covered arcade was demolished in the 1930s, there are still many art galleries and boutiques around the edges of the gardens today.

-My favourite section of Palais-Royal is the courtyard where Les Colonnes de Buren, stripey marble columns by artist Daniel Buren, puncture the ground at regular intervals at irregular heights.
+My favourite section of Palais-Royal is the courtyard.
+Here Les Colonnes de Buren, stripey marble columns by artist Daniel Buren, puncture the ground at regular intervals at irregular heights.

-The dividing courtyard between the columns and the gardens are all that’s left of the 18th century arcade that used to be so popular.
-Now it’s only contents are the fountains of Pol Bury at either end.
+The dividing courtyard between the columns and the gardens are all that’s left of the 18th century arcade.
+Now the only contents are the fountains of Pol Bury at either end.

-The gardens themselves are very typically Parisian, with classic pond-like fountains where locals gather in metal chairs, ringed by autumn trees.
+The gardens themselves are very typically Parisian, with classic pond-like fountains.
+This is where locals gather in metal chairs, ringed by autumn trees.

-After exploring the Palais-Royal Matt and I decided to go on a little walk to Ile de la Cité, which took us on a beautiful sunset route through the Tuileries Gardens and past the vintage book stalls by the Seine.
+After exploring the Palais-Royal, Matt and I decided to go on a little walk to Ile de la Cité.
+Our route took us on a beautiful sunset tour of the Tuileries Gardens and past the vintage book stalls by the Seine.

 The Quais de Paris is a great place to go for some authentic souvenirs of the city.
 Avoid fridge magnets and keyrings and cheesy caps – go for some vintage French posters or books.

 On the next section of road is heaven if you’re an animal lover.
-Oisellerie Du Chatelet on Quai de la Mégisserie not only stocks birds like its name suggests, but also kittens, puppies, rabbits and hampsters.
-I took Matt here on our first trip to Paris and now he insists on going back every time we’re here – I think it’s all part of his campaign to persuade me to get a cat.
+Oisellerie Du Chatelet on Quai de la Mégisserie not only stocks birds, but also kittens, puppies, rabbits and hamsters.
+I took Matt here on our first trip to Paris and now he insists on going back every time we’re here.
+I think it’s all part of his campaign to persuade me to get a cat.

-Crossing over Pont Notre-Dame at sunset is a beautiful sight.
-How could you not stop to appreciate the orange sky fading to dark blue, the glow of the white walls of the Conciergerie, and the bridges over the Seine casting their long arching shadows onto the ripples of the water?
+Crossing over Pont Notre-Dame at sunset is a stunning sight.
+How could you not stop to appreciate the orange sky fading to dark blue?
+The white walls of the Conciergerie glow in the light.
+The bridges over the Seine cast their long arching shadows onto the ripples of the water.
+Beautiful.

-We timed our walk perfectly and just managed to catch the warm orange light of the sunset cast on the Notre Dame cathedral.
+We timed our walk perfectly and just managed to catch the light of the sunset on the Notre Dame cathedral.